codewithkhurshed/ZDAD/README.md

-# Zero-day-attack-detection in nids
+# Zero day attack detection in nids
-This work is accepted at IEEE Access (Q1, Computer Science).
+This work has been accepted for publication at IEEE Access (Q1, Computer Science).